esnet/pond/src/website/docs/TimeSeries.md

 };
 ```

 Alternatively, you can construct a `TimeSeries` with a list of events.
-These may be `Events`, `TimeRangeEvents` or `IndexedEvents`.
+These may be `TimeEvents`, `TimeRangeEvents` or `IndexedEvents`.
 Here's an example of that:

 ```javascript
 const events = [];